Office of Research

 Any questions about the policies described in the NSF Guidance should be directed to email@example.com.
 Questions specific to a particular award should be directed to the cognizant NSF Program Officer.
 NSF is working to update existing FAQs and other resources to reflect new guidance and will keep you informed on its website at: nsf.gov/coronavirus.

-Current and Pending Support Frequently Asked Questions (FAQs) that accompany the revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 20-1), effective June 1, 2020.
+Current and Pending Support Frequently Asked Questions (FAQs) (LINK TO FAQS NO LONGER VALID) that accompany the revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 20-1), effective June 1, 2020.

 - Ralph E. Powe Junior Faculty Enhancement Awards Postponed: